-Intangibles constitute a substantial and major portion of transfer pricing issues on hand.
+Intangibles constitute a substantial and major portion of global transfer pricing issues on hand.
 They are extremely crucial in a Multinational (MNE) environment, however, their importance is often undermined to their inherent characteristics which may include easy mobility, misidentification and most importantly non-availability of set principles to assign values to such intellectual properties.

 Supply Chain and Value Chain are the same terms used often by MNEs while doing business, yet there is a significant difference.
 The supply chain is the relationship between the associated enterprises in terms of functions performed from the initiation until the product or service is enjoyed by the end consumer.
 Whereas, the value chain is the analysis of value derived at every juncture of the supply chain which is directly proportionate the risk, control and reward theory.
 In short, the value chain sits on top of the supply chain to evaluate the values created by each and every stage of a supply chain.
 To give an example, for the purpose of an MNE, an entity could be undertaking a function of manufacturing in China and accordingly contributes to manufacturing silo of the supply chain.
 On the contrary, when such manufacturing is further characterised and analysed as a contract, full-fledged or licensed etc, such manufacturing is being assigned a value according to the risk and control that is undertaken by the entity undertaking such manufacturing.
 Higher the risk and control over the intangible, higher the possibility of making a greater return.
 Accordingly, the value chain analysis could highlight that a contract manufacturer would earn limited returns and full-fledged manufacturer could earn entrepreneurial returns tagging the right profitability in the respective jurisdictions.